 The planning for both our film poster and magazine cover differed slightly.
 Although we do use the Internet to gain existing images of these two media products through 'Google Images' this allowed ideas to be developed and later portrayed in our work.
 The planning was directly uploaded on to our blog and consisted of images gained from a photo shoot using a digital camera.
 These images signified potential magazine and film poster covers and through the use of a blogger we were able to upload them on to a post and write about their strengths, weaknesses and their suitability factor.
 When my partner and I decided on a idea for both ancillary task we stretched up an abbreviation to interpret what we expected from the final outcome, I then scanned this sketch so that it could be finally uploaded.
 Choosing the programme for both tasks was easily done, as the film poster image needed to be edited so this function was found in 'Photo Shop'; whereas the applications found in 'Microsoft Publisher' were more suited to the magazine cover.

 The evaluation of our final product consisted of looking back over my existing 'Blogger' using the access of the Internet to analyse the posts to answer each question.
 An element I found easy to explain comparisons was an Internet formatting programme called, 'Slide Share' this enabled 'Microsoft PowerPoint Presentations' to be uploaded on to 'Blogger'- giving more interactive method to explaining and evaluating my work.
 I also, print screened and imported still images from my film trailer were used to explain areas of my film- this gave a more visual understanding.
 Below is an example of a print screened picture, in this I would explain that the character is susipicous of being pregnant and the shot of her looking in the mirror signifies her questionable identidy.
-I also created questionnaires, conducted interviews and recorded feedback to gain ideas about what the target audience thought about my media products.

 No comments: